Asari Dokubo: Crisis and arrest

 The threats to attack oil wells and pipelines by the NDPVF caused companies operating in the area to withdraw most of their personnel from the Delta, resulting in a massive drop in oil production of 30,000 barrels per day and pushing up the price of petroleum worldwide significantly.
 Due to the crisis this precipitated, Nigerian President Olusegun Obasanjo called Asari and the leader of the NDV, Ateke Tom to Abuja for peace talks which were in large part a failure.

 After his refusal to endorse the legitimacy of the Olusegun Obasanjo government and due to his public support for self-determination of his native Ijaw people and independence for the Niger Delta, Asari was arrested and charged with treason by the Nigerian federal government.

-On 14 June 2007, Asari was released on bail as part of new President Umaru Yar'Adua's pledge to try and bring peace to the Niger Delta region.
+On 14 June 2007, Asari was released on bail as part of new President Umaru Yar'Adua's pledge to try to bring peace to the Niger Delta region.

-$10M annual cash payment
+Pipeline security contract

-As part of Yar'adua amnesty incentives to eliminate terrorist activities in the Niger Delta, the federal government awarded massive cash rewards to Asari and other terror leaders of the Niger Delta.
+As part of Yar'adua amnesty incentives to eliminate militants activities in the Niger Delta, the federal government awarded massive cash rewards to Asari and other former militant leaders of the Niger Delta.

 Asari received an annual cash payment of US$10 million a year from Abuja as part of the federal "pipeline security protection fee" to protect the Rivers State pipelines and creeks that the militants bombed, kidnapped and killed the workers and guards in the areas.

-Citizenship of the Republic of Benin
+Dual citizenship

 In 2013, Dokubo Asari became a citizen of Benin and moved his wealth and assets out of the Niger Delta, Nigeria and relocated to Cotonou, Benin Republic where he built several schools, colleges and a university for the school children and students in Cotonou.